Maternal Child Health

 The Family Case Management (FCM) program serves pregnant women, infants up to one year of age in low-income families and Dept. of Children & Family Services (DCFS) wards.
 The program helps women have healthy babies and reduce the rate of infant mortality.

 The FCM program conducts outreach activities to inform expectant women and new mothers of available services.
 It also assists women in obtaining prenatal and well-child care.
 Services are provided through both clinic and home visits.
 Additional home visits by a public health nurse are provided to the families of infants with medical problems.
-The program also assists families in completing applications for All Kids, the State of Illinois health insurance plan.

 School Physicals